 - How much of the drug she was taking

 - Whether the baby was born full-term or early (premature)

-Symptoms often begin within 1 - 3 days after birth, but may take up to a week to appear.
+Symptoms often begin within 1 to 3 days after birth, but may take up to a week to appear.
 Because of this, the baby will most often need to stay in the hospital for observation and monitoring for up to a week.

 - Blotchy skin coloring (mottling)

 - Excessive sucking

 - Rapid breathing

 - Trembling (tremors)

 Many other conditions can produce the same symptoms as neonatal abstinence syndrome.
 To help make a diagnosis, the health care provider will ask questions about the mother's drug use.
 The mother may be asked about which drugs she took during pregnancy, and when she last took them.
 The mother's urine may be screened for drugs as well.

 Tests that may be done to help diagnose withdrawal in a newborn include: